Employee absenteeism costs UK employers billions of pounds each year in lost working days, temporary replacement staff and sick pay.

 1. Up to date absence policy

-If your company or organisation does not already have one, by implementing a clear absence policy this can help you not only to measure the rate and types of absences within your workplace, it can also help you to reduce absenteeism.
+If your organisation does not already have one, implementing an absence policy can help you not only to measure the rate and types of absences within your workplace, it can also help you to reduce absenteeism.

 In particular, by carefully documenting absences from work you can begin to identify any recurring pattern of short-term or long-term absenteeism relating to certain individuals, teams or even the workforce as a whole.
 In this way, you can monitor any absences from work, the reasons for these and, where necessary, take steps to support an employee’s return.